 This list is by no means exhaustive but still covers a wide range of treatments.
 No matter what type of treatment you want for your dog, a professional groomer can likely provide that service.

-Hopefully, by now, you have a much better understanding of the many pros and cons associated with both home and professional pet grooming.
-By breaking it down in this way, we hope you will be able to weigh up both the positives and drawbacks to make the right choice depending on your budget and circumstances.
+Hopefully, by now, you will have a much better understanding of the many pros and cons associated with home and professional pet grooming.
+By breaking it down this way, we hope you can weigh the positives and drawbacks to make the right choice depending on your budget and circumstances.
 As long as you have the essentials for dog grooming, you should be set to take care of your dog at home.

 Home dog grooming advantages